underwear/laravel-excel-import/README.md

 ## Getting Started

-Import categories from xlsx file (xlsx file has only one column 'A' and database has name field 'title')
+Import categories from xlsx file (xlsx file has column 'A' and database has name field 'title')

 ```php
 use Underwear\Import\Import;